 Consideration of Solar Photovoltaic System

 In our pursuit to protect the environment and manage future energy costs, San Elijo Joint Powers Authority is considering implementing a solar photovoltaic system to produce approximately 25% of the average daily electrical demand of the San Elijo Water Campus.
 The proposed project site is at 2695 Manchester Avenue, Cardiff by the Sea, 92007 and includes solar panels located on new carports and ground mount systems, as well as existing water treatment structures.
-The solar system is proposed to be financed and constructed using a power purchase agreement with IGS Solar, LLC.
+The solar system is proposed to be financed and constructed using a power purchase agreement with REC Solar Commercial Corporation.
 This project represents our commitment to the responsible use of natural resources and to California climate action goals.